-Valuation of Goodwill
+Valuation of Goodwill for the ANS Reporting Unit

-As more fully described in Note 3 to the consolidated financial statements, at December 31, 2021, the Company's goodwill was \$5,231.7 million.
+Description of the Matter As more fully described in Note 3 to the consolidated financial statements, at December 31, 2022, the Company's goodwill was \$4,072.4 million, of which \$734.0 million relates to the Access Network Solutions (ANS) reporting unit.
 The Company's goodwill is initially assigned to its reporting units as of the acquisition date.
-Goodwill is tested for impairment at the reporting unit level annually, or more frequently if indicators of potential goodwill impairment exist.
-The Company performed its annual goodwill impairment test for all reporting units in the fourth quarter of 2021 using both a discounted cash flow model and a guideline public company approach.
-As a result of the annual goodwill impairment tests, the Company recorded a \$13.7 million impairment charge in the Home Networks reporting unit, which reflects a full impairment of the goodwill of that reporting unit, as its estimated fair value was less than the carrying value.
+Goodwill is tested for impairment at least annually at the reporting unit level.
+The Company performed its annual goodwill impairment test in the fourth quarter of 2022 using both a discounted cash flow model and a guideline public company approach.
+As a result of the annual goodwill impairment test, the Company recorded a \$1,119.6 million impairment charge in the ANS reporting unit, which reflects a partial impairment of the goodwill of that reporting unit, as its estimated fair value was less than the carrying value.

-Auditing management's goodwill impairment test was complex and highly judgmental due to the significant estimation required in determining the fair value of the reporting units.
-In particular, the fair value estimates were sensitive to changes in significant assumptions, such as the estimated discount rates, projected revenue growth rates and projected operating income margins, which are affected by expectations about future market or economic conditions.
+Auditing management's goodwill impairment test was complex and highly judgmental due to the significant estimation required in determining the fair value of the ANS reporting unit.
+In particular, the fair value estimate was sensitive to changes in significant assumptions, such as the estimated discount rates, projected revenue growth rates and projected operating income margins, which are affected by expectations about future market or economic conditions.